Injured Wildlife Gold Coast: Here’s What To Do In An Emergency

 5. Donate to Currumbin Wildlife Hospital to support this critical public veterinary service

-The Currumbin Wildlife Hospital is a not-for-profit community service that exists to treat, rehabilitate and release sick, injured and orphaned animals admitted by the public.
+The National Trust of Australia (Queensland) is a not-for-profit community service that owns and operates Currumbin Wildlife Hospital which exists to treat, rehabilitate and release sick, injured and orphaned animals admitted by the public.
 These vets operate with the highest level of experience and care.
 With over 11,000 admissions per year, their efforts depend on the public’s generosity.
 If you’d like to safeguard the continuity of this service, you can directly support Currumbin Wildlife Hospital by making a tax deductible contribution.

-Currumbin Wildlife Hospital is a registered charity, which means all donations over $2 are completely tax deductible.
+National Trust of Australia (Queensland) is a registered Australian charity with deductible gift recipient status, which means all donations over $2 are tax deductible.